 The concatenated string is: We Love C++ Programming Language

-Let's consider an example to combine two strings using the + operator in C++ programming.
+Let's explore an illustration where we merge two strings by utilizing the + operator in C++ programming.

 Program3.cpp